Baertram/LibSets/README.md

 --> Parameters: setId number: The set's setId
--->             equipType number: The equipType to check the itemId against --> Returns:    number setItemId function LibSets.GetSetItemId(setId, equipType)
+-->             equipType number: The equipType to check the itemId against --> Returns:    number setItemId function lib.GetSetItemId(setId, equipType)

 --Returns the name as String of the setId provided
 --> Parameters: setId number: The set's setId
 --> lang String: The language to return the setName in.
-Can be left empty and the client language will be used then --> Returns:    String setName function LibSets.GetSetName(setId, lang)
+Can be left empty and the client language will be used then --> Returns:    String setName function lib.GetSetName(setId, lang)

 --Returns all names as String of the setId provided.
 --The table returned uses the key=language (2 characters String e.g. "en") and the value = name String, e.g.